Frequently Asked Questions

 Why do I need health insurance?

-Having quality insurance means that you and your family can get the care necessary to stay healthy.
-And when an accident or illness strikes, a quality health plan can offer protection from huge medical bills
+Having quality health insurance means that you and your family can get the care necessary to stay healthy.
+And when an accident or illness happens, a quality health plan can offer protection from huge medical bills.

 How is Washington Healthplanfinder different from websites that sell insurance now?

 Washington Healthplanfinder is redefining people’s experience with health care.
 Unlike other websites that sell one company’s specific health insurance plan, Washington Healthplanfinder is a central location where multiple health insurance companies compete for your business.
-Depending on how much you earn, you can get access to financial help that lowers the cost of your premiums and copays.
+Depending on how much you earn, you can get access to financial help that lowers the cost of your premiums.

-Washington Healthplanfinder also allows you to make side-by-side comparisons of multiple health insurance plans, so you can choose the right plan based on cost, coverage, convenience or any number of factors.
+Washington Healthplanfinder also allows you to make side-by-side comparisons of health insurance plans, so you can choose the right plan based on cost, coverage, convenience and other factors.
 Plus, Washington Healthplanfinder gets rid of the fine print and makes it easier to understand what a plan covers and how much it costs.
-Every plan offered through Washington Healthplanfinder is state-certified, so you can rest assured that you are buying a quality plan from a reliable company.
+Every plan offered through Washington Healthplanfinder has been certified to meet the requirements under the Affordable Care Act.

-When can I find coverage through Washington Healthplanfinder?
+When can I purchase coverage through Washington Healthplanfinder?

-The next open enrollment period for consumers to purchase health insurance runs from Nov.
+The next open enrollment period for consumers to purchase a Qualified Health Plan runs from Nov.
 15, 2014, to Feb.
 15, 2015, for coverage beginning Jan.
 1, 2015.
-You may be eligible for a special enrollment period if you have a qualifying life event.
+You may be eligible for a special enrollment period to purchase coverage outside the open enrollment period if you have a qualifying life event.
+Enrollment for Washington Apple Health and enrollment for American Indians/Alaska Natives continues year-round.

 What if I need coverage now?